Mehul0x/BH-24-2Y/README.md

 This was the test loss on this iteration
 ![image](https://github.com/Mehul0x/BH-24-2Y/assets/146676085/e31aec06-5755-4b02-8497-93b2924ed703)

-The same architecture with different hyperparameters performed as
+The same architecture with different hyperparameters on data2 performed as

 ![image](https://github.com/Mehul0x/BH-24-2Y/assets/146676085/4bd3aaf6-9da7-4c63-a73f-fa9f62a43441)

 I tried replacing a convolutional layer with a linear layer but the results had a significant drop, so I decided to add other convolution layers instead, I encountered some errors and time didn't permit me to fix them.